The 100-year-old Protestant Church with the Rooster on top.

 Who passes in the rain

-As Arafin and Roni accompanied us back to the dinghy it started raining.
+As Arafin and Roni accompanied us back to the dinghy, it started raining.
 And we sought shelter in a small shop with fried bananas and Bakwans.

 • Old taxi bike in the rain in Leksula.